dboddie-canonical-work/disgorged-docs/gtk4-applications.rst

 The ``common-id`` property is used to link this application to the AppStream metadata specified further down below.
 This will cause this ``app`` to use the ``.desktop`` launcher specified in the AppStream file.

 Snaps use interfaces to access resources outside of their confinement and an interface consists of a connection between a slot and a plug.
 The slot is the provider of the interface while the plug is the consumer.
-With the :ref:``plugs:`` section, Text Editor is requesting access to the `gsettings <the-gsettings-interface>` and `cups <i/t/the-cups-interface/26453>`__ interfaces to enable access to GNOME’s configuration and any configured printers.
+With the ``plugs:`` section, Text Editor is requesting access to the :ref:`gsettings <the-gsettings-interface>` and :ref:`cups <the-cups-interface>` interfaces to enable access to GNOME’s configuration and any configured printers.

 Parts
 ^^^^^